13 Relationship Statistics [New 2024 Data]

 9. College relationships

-We’ve conducted a full-fledged research into the subject of sex in college as well as cheating in college relationships.
+We’ve conducted full-fledged research into the subject of sex in college as well as cheating in college relationships.
 Some of the insights provided below draw on results from that research.

 • A majority of college students prefer serious relationships: 63% of men and 83% of women.